sccn/labstreaminglayer/docs/dev/lib_dev.rst

     first to ask for advice and to get pre-approval if you would like your modification to be included in the official library.

-- build liblsl for a device / OS with no official release (e.g. an embedded Linux device)
+- want to build liblsl for a device / OS with no official release (e.g. an embedded Linux device)

 .. _build_liblsl: